-In December 2020, the Victorian Government announced that a container deposit scheme would be established in the state by the end of 2023.
-The scheme is being introduced to encourage recycling of eligible drink containers, and to encourage the removal of these common types of litter from the environment.
+The Victorian Container Deposit Scheme will begin in November 2023.
+The scheme is being introduced to encourage recycling of eligible drink containers and to encourage the removal of these common types of litter from the environment.

 This scheme will provide an opportunity to significantly reduce litter and enhance recycling in Yarra Ranges.